InsightEdge/insightedge-examples/README.md

 #### Running from IDE

 You can run examples from your favourite IDE.
 Every example has a `main` method, so it can be executed as standard application.
+There two important things:

+* enable `run-from-ide` maven profile (this will switch required dependencies to `compile` scope so they are available in classpath)
+* spark master url should be set to `local[*]` so that Spark is started in embedded mode

 Here is an example of run configuration for `SaveRDD` for `Intellij Idea`:
 ![IDEA run configuration](doc/images/idea-configuration.png?raw=true)